-- Continue to give West Seattle a strong voice in the Seattle Bike Master Plan update.
+- Give West Seattle a strong voice in the implementation of the Seattle Bicycle Master Plan and Move Seattle plan.
 We refuse to be the red-headed step-child of Seattle!

 - Engage the Seattle Department of Transportation (SDOT), the Washington State Department of Transportation (WSDOT), King County Metro, the Port of Seattle and other groups (governmental, private and non-profit) interested in providing alternatives to driving while emphasizing positive impact of cycling on freight mobility.

 Our successes to date, working with community councils and other groups, include:

 - Adding and improving West Seattle, SODO and South Park routes mapped in the 2014 Seattle Bicycle Master Plan Update.

 - Neighborhood Parks & Streets Fund Grants for crosswalk and trail improvements at 11th SW & SW Holden, California SW & SW Juneau; Delridge Way SW at Boren School; and Alki Trail near SW Spokane Street.

 - WS Bridge Trail vegetation maintenance, first by us in work parties, then by the responsible agencies.